nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

     * additional bits = combinations of information bits = *parity bits*

 * Parity-check matrix $[H]$ checks if parity bits correspond to information bits
-     * Proof: write down the parity check equation (example
+     * Proof: write down the parity check equation (see example)

 * If all parity bits match the data, the syndrome $\mathbf{z} = 0$
     * otherwise the syndrome $\mathbf{z} \neq 0$

-* Generator & parity-check matrices are just mathematical tools for easy computation & checking of parity bits
+* **Generator & parity-check matrices are just mathematical tools for easy computation & checking of parity bits**

 ### Syndrome-based error detection